Learn / Blog / Article

 The number of restaurants that use cutlery

-When you put these two datasets together in a graph, it shows that 100% of restaurants that failed used cutlery— so the datasets seem to have a relationship (i.e. they are correlated).
+When you put these two datasets together in a graph, it shows that 100% of restaurants that failed used cutlery—so the datasets seem to have a relationship (i.e. they're correlated).

 But it wouldn't make sense to argue that having cutlery was causing the restaurants to fail.

-So even though the two data pieces are correlated, it doesn’t mean one is causing the other.
+So even though the two data pieces are correlated, it doesn’t mean one causes the other.

-Avoiding the 'correlation and causation' error in your analysis
+Avoiding the 'correlation vs. causation' error in your analysis

 Make sure you’re not jumping to conclusions with your analyses.
 Take every factor into consideration that could influence trends, and use qualitative data to uncover the factors you hadn’t thought of.
 Also, challenge assumptions by looking for data that disproves them.